Christopher Walker has a crazy story.

 In this article, however, I would like to focus our attention on a more specific group of athletes – multisport athletes – and the best steps you can take in your training and day-to-day lives to optimize your hormonal balance.

 As a former serious triathlete & duathlete, I know exactly what most multisport athletes deal with every day.
-From the chronic fatigue, muscle soreness, low libido, low muscle mass, and bone density issues, to adrenal fatigue, overtraining, blood sugar swings, sleep issues, and ravenous hunger, the everyday life of a devoted endurance athlete can be quite the grind.
+From the chronic fatigue, muscle soreness, low drive, low muscle mass, and bone density issues, to adrenal fatigue, overtraining, blood sugar swings, sleep issues, and ravenous hunger, the everyday life of a devoted endurance athlete can be quite the grind.

 The reality is this: those problems are all either caused or influenced, in some way, shape, or form, by your endocrine system.
 Several key hormones play roles in these processes but the biggest culprit, in terms of endurance training, is cortisol.